Angel (1999 TV series): Storylines

 At the start of the series, Angel has just moved to Los Angeles.
 He is soon visited by Doyle, a messenger sent to him on behalf of The Powers That Be, enigmatic and ancient forces that assist the side of good.
 Doyle receives visions that can guide Angel on his mission as a champion of humankind.
 Angel also encounters Cordelia Chase, who is trying to launch an acting career.
-The three group together to form Angel Investigations, a detective agency that hopes to "help the helpless".
+The three group together to form Angel Investigations, a detective agency that hopes to "help the hopeless" (later on "help the helpless").
 When Doyle dies in the episode "Hero", he passes on his "visions" to Cordelia with a kiss.
 Shortly thereafter, the ex-Watcher, Wesley Wyndam-Pryce, joins the group.
 Meanwhile, the evil law firm Wolfram & Hart pay increasing attention to Angel.
 They tempt him toward darkness when they resurrect Darla, Angel's ex-lover and sire—killed by Angel in the first season of Buffy in the episode "Angel".

-Charles Gunn, who was introduced toward the end of season 1 in the episode "War Zone," is a street-tough leader of a gang of vampire hunters.
+Charles Gunn, who was introduced toward the end of season 1 in the episode "War Zone", is a street-tough leader of a gang of vampire hunters.
 He is initially determined to kill Angel but slowly comes to accept him and join his cause throughout season 2.
 Wolfram & Hart's star lawyer Lindsey McDonald primes Darla as its weapon to bring down Angel.
 However, Darla is brought back as a human, not a vampire.
 But as a human, she suffers from a terminal case of syphilis—which she had contracted in her original life before being sired.
 Lindsey brings in Drusilla, a vampire originally sired by Angelus, to restore Darla to the cause of evil.
 Enraged by this, Angel begins to grow darker.
 He cuts himself off from his staff (secretly to keep them away from this kind of dark territory for their own sake) and attempts to go after the pair himself.
 In despair, Angel sleeps with Darla (cf. "Reprise") but the next morning, he has an epiphany; seeing the error of his ways, he banishes Darla and reunites with his group.
 When Cordelia vanishes, Lorne, the flamboyant demon owner of karaoke bar Caritas, reluctantly takes Angel and his crew to his home dimension, Pylea, to rescue her.
 They return with Winifred "Fred" Burkle, a former physics student who has been trapped in the dimension for five long years.